jakedouglas/fnv-ruby/README.md

 Supported hashes are fnv1_32, fnv1_64, fnv1a_32, and fnv1a_64.

-There are other implementations but they use C.
+There are other implementations for ruby but they use C.

-Test cases were taken from [here](https://github.com/jakedouglas/fnv/blob/master/test_fnv.c).
+Test cases were taken from [here](http://www.isthe.com/chongo/src/fnv/test_fnv.c).

+There is also a [Java version](https://github.com/jakedouglas/fnv-java).